-How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
+- How did this financial product perform compared with the reference benchmark?
+N/A - How did this financial product perform compared with the broad market index?
 N/A

-How did this financial product perform compared with the reference benchmark?

-benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.